Harry84/DevOps-Core-Fundamental-Project/README.md

 1. Kanban Board: Trello or an equivalent Kanban Board
 2. At least 2 tables that share a relationship

-The two tables are Students and Houses - they share a one to many relationship in that Houses may have many students but each student may only be in one house.
-This is shown symbolically via the line linking house_id within the Student table to house_id in the Houses table.
-Each house can have many students, therefore the connecting line branches where it meets the Houses table.
-Each student can only have one house, denoted by the single branch where the line meets the Students table.
-Each student record has a house_id corresponding to the id of that student's house.
-House_id is the primary key in the Houses table and the foreign key in the Students table.

 3. Database: GCP SQL Server or other Cloud Hosted managed Database

-I have instatiated both an SQL server and a virtual machine on the GCP.
-I am connecting to my database schema via Workbench.

 4. CRUD functionality

-Create: Using Flask and SQLAlchemy, I instantiate a db object using:

-db = SQLAlchemy(app) in the init file.

-I define the classes I want to use in models.py.
-Each class has attributes which form the columns of the db:

-class Students(db.Model):
-    __tablename__ = 'students'
-    id = db.Column(db.Integer, primary_key=True)
-    student_name = db.Column(db.String(30), nullable=False)

-New entities are then instantiated in python via providing arguments to these classes:

-new_student = Students(student_name="Eric")

-These are only currently objects in Python.
-In order to add them to the database:

-db.session.add(new_game)            - stages to the db
-db.session.commit()                 - inserts into students table

-Read:

-To read the database we query it (routes.py line 27):

-allhouses = db.session.query(Houses).all()

-Update:

-Updating existing entries (routes.py line 67):

-first_student = Students.query.first()
-first_student.student_name = name
-db.session.commit()

-Delete:

-Deleting entries (routes.py line 38):

-def delete_student(name):
-    student_to_delete = db.session.query(Students).filter_by(student_name=name).first()
-    if student_to_delete:
-        db.session.delete(student_to_delete)
-        db.session.commit()

 5. Programming language: Python
 6. Unit Testing with Python (Pytest) - test coverage includes most import areas - basic functions tested